Note

 .
 Here we want a linear layer for each block, with the correct in and out

-feature sizes.
+feature shapes.
 The result will be a module that is equivalent to the

 metatensor.torch.learn.nn.Linear